mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - iPerf.md

-# Cheat Sheet - IPERF
+# Cheat Sheet - iPerf

 By Jack Szwergold, September 15, 2015

-#### Basic `iperf` usage.
+#### Basic iPerf usage.

-`iperf` is a network bandwidth testing tool that measures bandwidth between machines during a (default) 10 second test period.
+iPerf is a network bandwidth testing tool that measures bandwidth between machines during a (default) 10 second test period.
 Results are reported in `Mbits/sec` but can be adjusted via the `-f` flag.

-The first thing one needs to do to use `iperf` is initiate an `iperf` server on one machine using the `-s` flag like this:
+The first thing one needs to do to use iPerf is initiate an iPerf server on one machine using the `-s` flag like this:

 	iperf -s